kennedy-whytech/ImageGallery-fastapi/README.md

 ## Summary
 A simple image galary web via Fast-api with local S3 & Dynamodb.

-The objective of the project is to test a web app locally before provisioning it to AWS.
+The objective of the project is to test a web app locally in a simulated environment like on AWS.
 Next, all necessary resoruces will be created via AWS Cloudformation.
-Docker container will be run in an EC2 instance connected to Dyanmo & S3
+Docker container will be run in an EC2 instance connected to Dyanmo & S3.

+Development teams are often seperated from deployment teams.
+The local test could be useful for quick tests.
+Hopefully, it make developers' life easier. =]

 ## TLDW
 1. Make sure you have setup $HOME/.aws/credentials.
 It can be just a dumpy credential locally